Ultimate Betrayal

 Ultimate Betrayal is a 1994 American made-for-television drama film directed by Donald Wrye and starring Marlo Thomas, Mel Harris, Ally Sheedy, Kathryn Dowling, Henry Czerny, Nigel Bennett, Kyle Simon Parker, and Valerie Buhagiar.
-It originally premiered March 20, 1994 on CBS.
+It originally premiered March 20, 1994, on CBS.

 Plot

-The 4 adult Rodgers sisters have been experiencing issues stemming from their childhoods, where they and they were subjected to extreme physical, and sexual abuse, at the hands of their father, Edward, a top ranking F.B.I. expert on child abuse, while their mother, Helen, turned a blind eye.
+The 4 adult Rodgers sisters have been experiencing issues stemming from their childhoods, where they were subjected to extreme physical, and sexual abuse, at the hands of their father, Edward, a top ranking F.B.I. expert on child abuse, while their mother, Helen, turned a blind eye.
 Mary, the youngest sister is proposing a lawsuit against Edward, to pay the $400 monthly cost of her therapy, and she calls on her three sisters to support her by testifying.
 Their 2 brothers, John, and Steven, were also abused, but are close to their father now, and side with him.
 Susan and Beth want to be let out of it, even though they both acknowledge the effect the abuse had on them.
 The oldest daughter, Sharon, initially says she'll support Mary by testifying to what she saw, but she herself had not experienced any abuse.

 Mary tells Sharon she is dropping her lawsuit when her husband tells her it is ruining their marriage, and threatens to divorce her and take their daughter away.
 By then, Sharon had already revealed to herself, many repressed memories, has talked to her therapist, Sarah McNeil, and is ready to pursue the case.
 Susan is convinced by her teenage daughter, who has been through her mother's hospitalizations and suicide attempt, to pursue the case.
 Sharon and Susan go to Colorado, where the abuse happened, and meet with the attorney Mary found, Dana Quinn.
 Dana calls their mother Helen, and even though she eventually acknowledges the physical abuse, she denies any sexual abuse happened, says that there was nothing she could do to stop it, and that Sharon was his pet, and could've made any of it stop.
 She thinks the girls should just get over it.